The best VPNs for Venezuela in 2019

 - Best for Unblocking Geo-Restricted and Torrenting Activities

 - Built-in Adware and Malware Blocker

 For more information, check out this full 2019 review of PIA!

 What is Venezuela New Law and Why it Does Matter for Netizens?

 Venezuela has been in the midst of a political and economic crisis since 2016.
 Recession and inflation have become so problematic that it has become next to impossible for an ordinary citizen to lead a normal life in Venezuela.

-One of the most problematic fallouts of this crisis has been the increase restrictions put on the internet by Government in a bid to control what citizens can access and contain chances of uprising.
+One of the most problematic fallouts of this crisis has been the increasing restrictions put on the internet by Government in a bid to control what citizens can access and contain chances of the uprising.